-But the admin time involved can be significant without the help of automations to do the heavy lifting on the admin side.
+But the admin time involved can be significant without the help of automation to do the heavy lifting on the admin side.

 There are also Compliance obligations and the need to have records accessible and in one place so that personal data is recorded.
 (GDPR will require even tighter control of such information.)

-But the added functionality further enhances the ‘self-service‘ element of HRLocker, that frees up time for managers to focus on proactive deliverables rather than time-consuming admin.
+But the added functionality further enhances the ‘self-service‘ element of HRLocker, which frees up time for managers to focus on proactive deliverables rather than time-consuming admin.

 Carrying out a TNA has some distinct advantages:

-Deadlines can be set for when these needs are to be submitted by.
+Deadlines can be set for when these needs are to be submitted.